Disclaimer

 • Hyperadrenergic/thyrotoxicosis symptoms→ beta blockers (propranolol / metoprolol / nadolol) usually sufficient

-Anti-thyroid drugs / radioactive iodine are NOT used, as the thyrotoxicosis occurs due to hormone release from damaged thyroid tissue rather than increased synthesis
+Anti-thyroid drugs / radioactive iodine are NOT used, as the thyrotoxicosis occurs due to hormone release from damaged thyroid tissue rather than increased synthesis.

 Thyrotoxicosis with Hyperthyroidism